-In 2020, Main Street America will launch the Main Street Facade Improvement Grant Program, made possible by a $746,900 grant from the Historic Revitalization Subgrant Program (HRSP) as administered by the National Park Service (NPS), Department of Interior.
-This is the first year of funding for the HRSP.
+In 2020, Main Street America launched the Main Street Facade Improvement Grant Program, made possible by a $746,900 grant from the Historic Revitalization Subgrant Program (HRSP) as administered by the National Park Service (NPS), Department of Interior.
 State and Tribal Historic Preservation Offices, Certified Local Governments, and non-profits were eligible to apply for funding to support a subgrant program to fund multiple preservation projects in their rural jurisdictions.

 As one of nine inaugural subgrant recipients, MSA will offer façade improvement grants in 12 rural Main Street communities in four states (Kentucky, New Mexico, North Carolina, and Wyoming).
 In the 12 selected communities, MSA will provide Main Street building and business owners with façade improvement grants of up to $25,000 each.
 Scroll down to see which communities were selected for this program.